Ion Horațiu Crișan

+Ioan Horațiu Carol Crișan (July 7, 1928–January 1, 1994) was a Romanian historian and archaeologist.
+He conducted research in South-Eastern and Central Europe, focusing on Geto-Dacians and Celts.

+Crișan was born in Ciumăfaia, Cluj County and died in Cluj-Napoca, aged 65.

-He has been was very involved with the research at the archaeological site called Şanţul Mare (The Big Ditch), 7 km from Pecica, Arad County, Romania.
+He was very involved with the research at the archaeological site called Șanțul Mare (The Big Ditch), 7 km from Pecica, Arad County.
 He placed the Dacian settlement Ziridava, mentioned by Ptolemy in his Geographia, at this location with a high degree of certainty.
-He wrote a book named Ziridava - The digs from "Șanțul Mare" from 1960, 1961, 1962, 1964, focused on the archaeological digs performed in 1960s at this ancient city.
+He wrote a book named Ziridava – The digs from "Șanțul Mare" from 1960, 1961, 1962, 1964, focused on the archaeological digs performed in 1960s at this ancient city.